Scalr/terraform-provider-scalr/docs/data-sources/scalr_workspace.md

 The `vcs_repo` block contains:

-* `identifier` - * The reference to the VCS repository in the format `:org/:repo`, refers to the organization and repository in your VCS provider.
+* `identifier` - * The reference to the VCS repository in the format `:org/:repo`, this refers to the organization and repository in your VCS provider.
 * `path` - Path within the repo, if any.
 * `dry_runs_enabled` - Boolean indicates the VCS-driven dry runs should run when the pull request to the configuration versions branch is created.
 * `ingress_submodules` - Designates whether to clone git submodules of the VCS repository.